MarioProjects/paip2020/README.md

 ## Data Description

-Tenemos 47 imagenes de tipo svs.
+We have 47 svs images.
 A whole-slide image is a digital representation of a microscopic slide, typically at a very high level of magnification, 20x.
 As a result of this high magnification, whole slide images are typically very large in size.